PSALM 1 TALK

-What can you be assured that you will always stay true to God and his word and experience his blessedness or “true happiness”?
+How can you be assured that we will always stay true to God and his word and experience his blessedness or “true happiness”?

 We will know the truth and that truth will nourish us like a tree planted by streams of living water.

-Let me now read my poem that comes out of all I have been saying.
+Let me now share with you my poem that comes out of all I have been saying:

 Stands majestic by the waters edge.